Living in Switzerland as a US citizen –

 We can help you in the following areas:

 - US investments: Not every brokerage firm can keep you as a client after you move to Switzerland.
 Additionally, US mutual funds cannot be purchased by non-US residents.
-We can help you transition your investments to a globally diversified, low-cost ETF portfolio that is compliant with US and Swiss regulations.
+We can help you transition your investments to a globally diversified, low-cost ETF (exchange-traded fund) portfolio that is compliant with US and Swiss regulations.

-- Health Insurance: Basic health insurance is mandatory in Switzerland.
-It is typically not provided by employers, but rather it is the individual’s responsibility to obtain and pay for it.
+- Health insurance: Basic health insurance is mandatory in Switzerland.
+It is typically not provided by employers, but rather it is the individual’s responsibility to obtain it and pay for it.
 We can educate you about the Swiss health insurance system and help you choose the right coverage for you and your family.

-- Other considerations: international moves are costly and complex.
+- Other considerations: International moves are costly and complex.
 We can help you budget for them, manage your cashflow, manage foreign exchange rate risk, international money transfers, employee benefit choices, executive compensation and other financial relocation related considerations.